-The Very Large Array is the world’s most famous collection of radio telescopes.
-Find out why it’s one of the most unique places to visit in New Mexico.
+The Very Large Array, New Mexico is the world’s most famous collection of radio telescopes.
+Find out visitor info, technology behind VLA, & list of popular film credits!

 You might not have realized it at the time, but the Very Large Array, New Mexico has been featured in movies, documentaries, commercials, music videos, and on album covers.

 Here are some of the places you may have seen the VLA.
 How many do you recognize?

 - Carl Sagan’s documentary Cosmos: A Personal Voyage (1980)

 - 2010: The Year we Make Contact (1984) while discussing upcoming missions to Jupiter

 - Dire Straits’ album cover On the Night (1993) and Encores (1993) and in their music video

 - Contact (1997) with Jodie Foster where an alien signal is first detected

 - Terminator Salvation (2009) as the Skynet facility

 The Very Large Array was one of the first stops on our New Mexico road trip after we finished our things to do in Albuquerque.
 If you flew into Albuquerque airport like us you can check car rental prices here.